FrontEndFoxes/curriculum/workshop/minis/mini7.md

 ## Author

-Made with ❤️ by Maria Lamardo
+Made with ❤️ by Maria Lamardo and edited by Jen Looper